fullcalendar/fullcalendar-docs/_docs-v4/custom-views/custom-view-with-js.md

 The View class provides many other methods that can be overridden or leveraged.
 See the [View class' source](https://github.com/fullcalendar/fullcalendar/blob/master/src/View.ts) for more insight.
 It might be wise to *watch* the project on GitHub in case the API for any of the more advanced non-standard methods changes.

-The above documentation is helpful for building a barebones view, but making it full-featured and interactive is a further challenging.
+The above documentation is helpful for building a barebones view, but making it full-featured and interactive is a further challenge.
 A robust view should be right-to-left compatible, locale-customizable, allow event dragging and resizing, allow user selections, and more...

 Making a full-featured view is beyond the scope of this document.
 Further documentation should be written and further APIs should be formalized, but for now, it would be best to browse FullCalendar's [source on GitHub]({{ site.fullcalendar_repo }}).